Preconditioners and Feeders

 Much like cattle in a preconditioning program, calves that are part of a feeder operation need to have a low-stress environment to thrive.
 Stress can trigger cortisol, a hormone that can suppress the immune system (making vaccinations less likely to work optimally), suppress the appetite and ultimately lead to acidosis.

 The goal of any feeder operation is to see as much gain as possible while a calf is in their lot.
 Every calorie a calf eats needs to count — calories add up to bigger profits come sale time.
-To ensure that cattle are utilizing their nutrient intake to the full extent they must have a rumen that is functioning at peak levels.
-This means that the pH is the 6.5 – 7 range and the gut flora that supports rumination is plentiful and flourishing.
+To ensure that cattle are utilizing their nutrient intake to the full extent they must have access to clean water and live in a low-stress environment.
+This ensures a rumen that is functioning at peak levels, meaning that the pH is the 6.5 – 7 range and the gut flora that supports rumination is plentiful and flourishing.
 This will allow for all of the feedstuffs that are ingested to be broken down and assimilated to the fullest extent.